ravi1997/project-2025-10-2220-42-01/docs/loss_functions.md

 - Proper handling of log(0) with epsilon
 - Numerical stability for probability distributions
 - Symmetric gradient computation
+- Both P and Q distributions are clamped to `[ε, 1-ε]` prior to ratio/log evaluation

 ## Loss Result Structure
 ```cpp